-Whether your workplace is a manufacturing plant or a team of bookkeepers you must look after the health and safety of your staff at work.
+Whether your workplace is a manufacturing plant or a team of bookkeepers you must look after the health and safety of your staff when they are working.
 You do this by:-

-- making sure there is someone to watch out for them
+- Ensuring they are properly supervised and there is always someone to look out for them.

-- not asking them to do anything that needs a special licence, like drive a car, a crane or a forklift if they don’t have the right licence
+- Never asking your workers to do anything that needs a special licence if they don’t already have one — like drive a car, operate a crane, or use a forklift.

-- having the right tools and equipment for them to do their job safely (and providing them)
+- Providing the right tools and equipment for them to do their job safely.

-- making sure staff are not subjected to bullying, harassment or workplace violence
+- Making sure they are not subjected to bullying, harassment or workplace violence.

 Workplace Bullying, Harassment and Violence

-Workplace bullying and harassment occurs in all types of workplaces (even small ones) and is a risk to health and safety.
-Workplace bullying and harassment can adversely affect the psychological and physical health of a person and all employers must have documented measures in place to prevent occurrences.
+Workplace bullying and harassment occurs in all types of workplaces (even small ones) and is a risk to a person’s health and safety.
+Workplace bullying and harassment can adversely affect the psychological and physical health of any person and all employers must have documented measures in place to stop it from happening.

 As an employer you may be wondering what you can do to prevent this taking place on your premises.
-Having sound management practices to effectively direct and control the way work is carried out is the best way of reducing risk and meeting your duty of care in this area.
+Having sound management practices to effectively direct and control the way work is carried out is the best way of reducing risk in this area.

-As a former Workplace Health and Safety Officer and Workplace Rehabilitation Co-ordinator I have the skills and experience in writing Risk Management Plans which address employee obligations to WHS including workplace bullying harassment.
-This includes documenting staff consultation as well as hazard identification, risk assessment, risk control and conducting ongoing reviews.
+As a former Workplace Health and Safety Officer and Workplace Rehabilitation Co-ordinator I have real-world experience writing Risk Management Plans that address WHS obligations including workplace bullying and harassment.
+This includes documenting staff consultation sessions, hazard identification, risk assessment, control measures, and ongoing reviews.

 Remember you will be implementing the policies to keep your workplace safe, my role is guide you in the right direction, prepare sound policies for you and your staff to follow, and then help you record the actions you’ve taken.
 It is important to remember that writing documents alone does not extinguish your WHS obligations.